Intermediate: Level 2

 Applicants will be asked to complete an application and a short essay.
 An admissions committee will review these applications and each applicant will be informed via REACH@harvard.edu of admission status.
 The goal of the admissions committee will be to create a balanced cohort with University-wide representation.

 The application cycle is currently closed.
-The next application cycle will open Summer 2017.
+The next application cycle will open Fall 2017.